djbpitt/collatex-docker/README.md

 Notes:

 * *Windows users* must follow the instructions at <https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c> in order to mount the local volume inside the container.
 * *All users* must change the argument to the `-v` switch so that the part before the colon is a *full* path to a directory that exists on *their* local file systems.
 In the section above, we created a `work` directory in a specific location for that purpose, but you can mount any local directory instead.
-The part after the colon doesn’t change; whatever directory you have created will be accessible inside the container at the address /home/jovyan/work.
+The part after the colon doesn’t change; whatever directory you specify will be accessible inside the container at the address `/home/jovyan/work`.
 * If you are using port 8888 for another purpose on your host machine, change the number before the colon in the argument to the `-p` switch.
 For example, to access the notebook at <http://localhost:8889>, use `-p 8889:8888`.
 Do not change the number after the colon.

 The command above does the following: